-There are hidden command line switches in most installer or setup which I can use to bypass all those confirmation message boxes.
-Some software developer will include the command line switches in its documentation but some don’t.
-There is a way I know that can sniff and find the silent switch for most setup file.
+The useful things is, there are hidden command line switches in most installer packages or setup files which be can used to bypass all those confirmation message boxes.
+With these commands you can install just about anything automatically, if you know the commands to use.
+Some software developers will include the command line switches in their documentation but many do not and you have to search the internet to find what they are.